ABarancewicz/Introduction_to_ML/README.md

 ## Basic Theory <a name="basic"></a>

 ### Calculus <a name="calc"></a>
+The two fundamental components of calculus are [derivatives](https://www.mathsisfun.com/calculus/derivatives-introduction.html) and [integrals](https://www.mathsisfun.com/calculus/integration-introduction.html).
+The derivative of a function at a point is the gradient of the function at that point.
+This is at the heart of backpropagation (which we will discuss later), which is the optimisation method used for many machine learning architectures.
+Integration is effectively the opposite of derivation and represents the area under a curve.
+It is not necessary to understand the mathematical foundations of integration or derivation, nor is it required to know how to calculate the integral or derivitive of a function as this mathematics is in-built into the tools we will be using.
+You should, however have a general understanding of what an integral is, what a derivative is, and why we use them when we do.

+If you want to go into more depth on calculus you can watch [this 3blue1brown series](https://youtube.com/playlist?list=PLZHQObOWTQDMsr9K-rj53DwVRMYO3t5Yr&feature=shared).

 ### Linear Algebra <a name="algebra"></a>
+Linear algebvra is the branch of mathematics which includes vectors, matricies and tensors in [Euclidean space](https://en.wikipedia.org/wiki/Euclidean_space) (a simple 2d plane is an example of euclidean space, although there is no limit on number of dimensions).
+The important part for us to understand are scalars, vectors, matricies and tensors; and their basic operations.
+The most commonly used operation is the [dot product](https://www.mathsisfun.com/algebra/matrix-multiplying.html) of matricies, which is used very frequently as a computationally efficient way to do calculations.
+[This article](https://medium.com/@_monitsharma/computational-linear-algebra-scalars-vectors-matrices-and-tensors-50e392df9ccc#:~:text=While%20scalars%20are%20zero%2Ddimensional,data%2C%20or%20time%20series%20data.) goes into a bit more depth on scalars, vectors, matricies, and tensors.

+There is also a [3blue1brown series](https://www.youtube.com/playlist?list=PLZHQObOWTQDPD3MizzM2xVFitgF8hE_ab) on linear algebra.

 ### Dimensionality Reduction <a name="dim_red"></a>
 Note: dimensionality reduction methods should be fit to the training dataset without the testing dataset.
 If they are fit to the total dataset it is a form of [data leakage](https://datascientest.com/en/data-leakage-definition-and-prevention) and means validation with your testing dataset may not accurately reflect your models accuracy.